 In his essay “Of Atheism,” Francis Bacon famously declared, “a little philosophy inclineth man’s mind to atheism; but depth in philosophy bringeth men’s minds about [back] to religion.”
 In the time that he lived, the term “philosophy” also included all the disciplines that we now call science.
 It is important to remember that the many scientific discoveries about the operations of the Universe in which we live were nowhere near as fully developed in his time as they are today.
 For example, Bacon had no idea how large the Universe is, and that our Sun is merely one of a vast number of stars in the Milky Way, which itself is merely one of a vast number of galaxies in the Universe.
 It is useful to quote the passage from which this sentence is taken, for it neatly summarizes the argument of this essay.

 I had rather believe all the fables in the Legend, and the Talmud, and the Alcoran, than that this universal frame is without a mind.
 And therefore God never wrought miracle to convince atheism, because his ordinary works convince it.
 It is true, that a little philosophy inclineth man’s mind to atheism; but depth in philosophy bringeth men’s minds about to religion.
-For while the mind of man looketh upon second causes scattered, it may sometimes rest in them, and go no further [which is what science does]; but when it beholdeth the chain of them, confederate and linked together, it must needs fly to Providence and Deity.
+For while the mind of man looketh upon second causes scattered, it may sometimes rest in them, and go no further [which is what science generally does]; but when it beholdeth the chain of them, confederate and linked together, it must needs fly to Providence and Deity.

 In the past, and even today, it was generally believed that science and religion were incompatible because the claims made by religion were directly contradicted by scientific discoveries.
 But many scientific believers have failed to realize that science’s numerous discoveries actually show that, although these particular religious claims about the world are wrong, the basic tenet of most religions – that there is a God that created the world – is in fact true.
 Many people who have studied science have mistakenly concluded from its success in explaining the workings of the Universe that this means there is no God.
-But this conclusion about God’s non-existence does not follow from science’s numerous successes in explaining the operations of the Universe.
+But this conclusion about God’s non-existence does not follow from science’s many successes in explaining the operations of the Universe.

 If we consider the development of Life on Earth, what we observe is a gradual progression from the simple to the complex, from simple uniformity to an astonishing diversity.
-For example, the first kind of reproduction was identical reproduction, which is misleadingly called asexual reproduction.
+For example, the first kind of reproduction was identical reproduction, which is generally called asexual reproduction.
 This is the kind of reproduction that is employed by the simplest and earliest forms of life such as bacteria – to make identical copies of oneself, over and over again.
 But clearly this kind of reproduction is limited in the range of organisms it can give rise to.
 For example, by this method, a single-celled organism can never give rise to a multicellular organism with differentiated body parts.
 If this form of reproduction was perfectly identical each and every time, then clearly it would be extremely limited in the kinds of life it could give rise to, since it would not allow for any variation in the living organism.
 Hence, God may have made a modification in identical reproduction so that it admitted the possibility of variation.
 But this variation had to be very narrowly confined, otherwise if the reproduction were sufficiently imperfect, that is, if the variation were too great, it would impair the proper functioning of the replicated organism, which would lead to its malfunction and possibly its death.

 For a long time, organisms that reproduced identically were the only kind that existed on Earth.
 Because we are so familiar with organisms that reproduce sexually, as well as the details of how it occurs, it is extremely difficult for us to imagine, prior to its existence, how difficult it was to come up with this radically new and different form of reproduction.
 In other words, because of the present ubiquity of organisms that reproduce sexually, we believe that the development of this reproductive process was inevitable.
 However, the belief that sexual reproduction arose entirely by chance from identical reproduction is completely absurd.
 For between these two kinds of reproduction – identical, with very slight modifications, and sexual, with more significant modifications, or variations – lies a gap in conception and complexity that is so great that it took even God, the master Creator and Designer, a very long time to progress from the one to the other.
 Identical reproduction results in the creation of two organisms from a single organism, while sexual reproduction requires the union of two organisms in order to produce one or more offspring.